j5v/markdown-todos/README.md

 - markdown-preview-plus package

 # How to install
-Open the `add to styles.less` file, and paste it into your `styles.less` file.
+Open the `add to styles.less` file, and paste its contents into your `styles.less` file (found in Atom's menu: File > Stylesheet...).

 Alternatively, you can paste it into an `.md` file, inside a `<style>` tag, but we recommend the `styles.less` method above.

 # What it looks like
 ![preview](example-preview.png)

+# Expected use

+This is not intended to replace job management tools (like Trello, Jira, and ServieNow Agile), but it can be helpful for ad-hoc todo lists, lists that are very fluid, or lists of quick todos.